ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

     return 0;
 }
 ```
+You can build 32 bit version of this application and launch it.

 Algorithm of this application stays the same.
 We decrement the `gLife` variable each second if the *1* keyboard key is not pressed.
 Otherwise, we increment the `gLife`.
 New feature of the application is a call of the `TextOutA` WinAPI function.
 This function prints the hash symbols in the upper-left corner of the screen.
 Count of printed symbols equals to the value of `gLife`.

 Now our goal is to hook the `TextOutA` function call and to get its last parameter, which has the same value as the `gLife` variable.
+According to documentation the `TextOutA` fiunction is provided by the `gdi32.dll` library.

 ## DLL Import